arangrhie/T2T-Polish/coverage/README.md

 ### Prerequisites

+`issues.sh` requires several files under `pattern`.
-Unlike the rest, this script requires several file paths. `asm` and `telo` can be generated with [`init.sh`](init.sh).
+`asm`, `telo`, `exclude`, `pattern` will be generated with [`init.sh`](init.sh).

 * asm    : `ver`.bed; Bed file containing regions as chromosome (scaffold) length.
-* telo   : `ver`.telo.bed; Ends of chromosomes to exclude from being flagged as low coverage due to natural sequencing coverage dropouts.
+* telo   : `ver`.telo.bed; Both ends of each chromosome.
+Will be excluded from flagging as lower coverage is expected due to natural sequencing coverage dropouts.
 Could be an empty file.
 * error  : `ver`.error.bed; Regions of known consensus base errors.
 [Merqury](https://github.com/arangrhie/T2T-Polish/tree/master/merqury) asm only track.
-* exclude: `ver`.exclude.bed; Any regions to exclude, e.g. known collapses.
+* exclude: `ver`.exclude.bed; Any additional regions to exclude, e.g. known collapses or gaps.
 Could be an empty file.
-* pattern: pattern/`ver` folder; containing results from [seqrequester](https://github.com/arangrhie/T2T-Polish/tree/master/pattern).
+* pattern: pattern/`ver` folder; containing microsatellite patterns.

+### Hybrid mode
+Asset runs without excluding any bases at the beginning or end of a read alignment while collecting coverage (`-l 0`).
+Clipping threshold is set to `5`, flagging regions when > 5 reads or > 5% of the reads have clippings.

 ### HiFi mode
 Asset runs without excluding any bases at the beginning or end of a read alignment while collecting coverage (`-l 0`).
 Clipping threshold is set to `10`, flagging regions when > 10 reads or > 10% of the reads have clippings.

 ### ONT mode
 Asset runs with default options.
 Clipping threshold is set to `15`, flagging regions when > 15 reads or > 15% of the reads have clippings.

 ### Output file